baduelp/baduelp.github.io/research.md

 </p>

 <p align="justify">
-<b>Funding:</b> This project is funded in part by the ANR JCJC POLYSTRESS grant (AAPG2023) as well as of a PhD fellowship from PSL University awarded to Mounia El Messaoudi.
+<b>Funding:</b> This project is funded in part by the ANR JCJC POLYSTRESS grant (AAPG2023) as well as by a PhD fellowship from PSL University awarded to Mounia El Messaoudi.
 </p>